galaxyproject/training-material/topics/materials-science/tutorials/muon-stopping-sites-muairss-uep/tutorial.md

 attaching itself to the molecule by using one of the unpaired electrons.
 However in other, crystalline structures it can be a lot harder.
-While an atomistic simulation that accurately predicts the potential through which the atoms interact can be used identify possible sites, this approach is not fully reliable (for example when applied to fluorides) {% cite Liborio2018 %}.
+While an atomistic simulation that accurately predicts the potential through which the atoms interact can be used to identify possible sites, this approach is not fully reliable (for example when applied to fluorides) {% cite Liborio2018 %}.
 In order to avoid such limitations, one can use a brute force approach to explore all the possible positions in which the muon may end up. {AIRSS} is one such